Felipe Bustos Sierra: Career

 In 2010, Bustos Sierra founded the independent film company Debasers Filums in Edinburgh, Scotland.
 One of his early short films, Three-Legged Horses (2012), is based on his experiences as a rickshaw driver in Edinburgh.
 The film was the first successfully crowdfunded film project in Scotland and went on to screen at over 100 international film festivals, on five continents, winning four awards.

 Bustos Sierra was commissioned by the Scottish Documentary Institute's Bridging the Gap scheme to make Nae Pasaran as a short film in 2013.
 In March 2015, he launched a Kickstarter campaign to raise funds to turn Nae Pasaran into a feature-length film.
 The resulting documentary received critical acclaim and was nominated for Best Documentary at the British Independent Film Awards in 2018.
 Bustos Sierra tells the story of the Scots workers who defied Pinochet from the Scottish side, and, following five months of research in Chile, from Chileans—both oppressors and oppressed.

+In 2025, Bustos Sierra directed the documentary Everybody to Kenmure Street, which chronicles the 2021 Home Office immigration raid on Kenmure Street in Glasgow’s Pollokshields neighbourhood and the community protest that followed.
+The film presents a chronological account of the events using crowd-sourced footage, archival material, and dramatised scenes.
+It was produced by Ciara Barry for the Glasgow-based production company Barry Crerar, with Emma Thompson serving as an executive producer.
+The film was selected for screening at the Sundance Film Festival in 2026 as part of the World Cinema Documentary Competition, where it won a Special Jury Award for Civil Resistance.